MLB Odds: Giants - Astros Prediction, Pick, How To Watch

 Why The Astros Could Cover The Spread

+The Astros just put out their worst offensive performance of the year, and almost won the game.
 The Astros have had to deal with injuries early on this year, with Jose Altuve and Michael Brantley missing time this year.
-Still, the Astros have the firepower to make up for it.
-Yordan Alvarez and Kyle Tucker have been that power.
-Alvarez has been crushing the ball this season, with a slash line of .272/.388/.543, six home runs, and 27 RBIs under his belt.
-He’s a consistent threat at the plate, and the Giants will need to be wary of giving him anything to hit.
+Ultimately, they need their big bats to hit again in this one.
 Adding to his offense is Kyle Tucker.
-Tucker has 20 RBIs on the season and five home runs while slugging .469 on the season.
+Tucker has 20 RBIs on the season and five home runs while slugging .441 on the season.
 Adding to the power numbers is Jeremy Pena.
-He has six home runs this year but has taken just five walks while striking out 30 times this year.
+He has six home runs this year but has taken just five walks while striking out 31 times this year.
 The combination of Pena and Tucker has also been dangerous on the basepath.
-They have combined for 11 stolen bases and 31 runs on the season.
+They have combined for 11 stolen bases and 32 runs on the season

-Luis Garcia will be on the hill tonight, and he has been on fire lately.
-He has back-to-back scoreless outings and has shown dominance recently.
-In his last start against the Tampa Bay Rays, he allowed just three hits and two walks, striking out seven batters over six innings in a 5-0 win.
-Before that, he shut down the Toronto Blue Jays for seven scoreless innings, racking up nine strikeouts.
-Garcia’s recent performance is a testament to the Astros’ overall team ERA, which is among the best in the league.
+Yordan Alvarez got one of the three hits against the Giants last night but did not drive in a run.
+He has 27 RBIs this year with six home runs.
+He is hitting .264, with an OPS of .916, which leads the team.
+Alvarez has been the epitome of consistency for the offense.
+He has only been held without a hit in five games this year.
+In those five games, he has drawn a walk.
+This means he has reached base safely in all 24 games he has played this year.

+Framber Valdez will be taking the hill today for the Astros.
+He is 2-3 on the season with a 2.54 ERA.
+He has given up three or fewer earned runs in each of his starts and has gone six or more innings in all but one start this year.
+Like Webb, he is not getting great run support in his losses, but he has also given up fewer runs.

 Final Giants-Astros Prediction & Pick